JamesXalis/TourniMate/README.md

 ## Description

 Welcome to TourniMate!
-This application
+The application that allows the user

 ### Technologies